 On the Significance of Religion for Global Diplomacy

-What could it mean, in terms of strengthening multilateral diplomacy, if the UN, the OSCE, the European Union, and other regional diplomatic frameworks engaged more creatively with a religious perspective?
+What could it mean, in terms of strengthening multilateral diplomacy, if the UN, the Organisation for Security and Cooperation in Europe (OSCE), the European Union, and other regional diplomatic frameworks engaged more creatively with a religious perspective?

 In this ground-breaking volume it is argued that international organisations, backed by governments, can and should use their convening power to initiate new, multi-layered frameworks of engagement, inclusive of the representatives of religion.
-This can make multilateralism more fit-for-purpose and have a major impact over time on our planetary future.
-Divided into an introduction and six chapters, the topics covered include:
+This can make multilateralism more fit for purpose and have a major impact over time on our planetary future.

 - Towards a culture of encounter inclusive of the world’s religious traditions

 - Knowing what we ought to know: the issues that face 21st-century diplomacy

 - Towards the global objective of a common peace for humanity

 - The development of new frameworks of engagement